© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Priory Wood Camp is a scheduled monument protected by Cadw under reference MM049.
 View the official record →

-Priory Wood Camp is a prehistoric enclosure located in Wales and designated as a scheduled ancient monument under the reference Cadw SAM MM049.
+Priory Wood Camp is a prehistoric enclosure located in Wales, designated as a scheduled ancient monument under the Cadw reference MM049.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM049.

 Priory Wood Camp dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Priory Wood Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM049.